How to Use LOOKUP Function in Excel (4 Suitable Examples)

 The array format of LOOKUP peeks in the first row or column of an array for the particular value and returns a value from the same place in the last row or column of the array.
 We must use this form of LOOKUP when the values that we want to match are in the first row or column of the array.

 When we use the array form of the LOOKUP function, the LOOKUP function acts based on the array dimensions.
-Your array looks taller that means it has more rows than columns.
+Your array looks taller which means it has more rows than columns.
 The LOOKUP will behave like the VLOOKUP function in that case.

 If your array is wider, it will work like the HLOOKUP function.
 Wider means it has more columns than rows.